dnaz312/NFL-Score-Prediction-Model/docs/index.md

     Notes:
     [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

+**Plotting the 4 Variables that correlate best with a higher score for each team**

+After determining which 4 variables had the highest impact on score based on their respective p-values, we concluded that “PassY” (Passing Yards), “RushY” (Rushing Yards), “TurnoversAllowed”, and “RushingYardsAllowed” had the best correlation with a high score.
+We then utilized the seaborn library with the matlplotlib.pyplot library to plot each of these 4 variables versus points scored for each team.

 ```python
 #Plotting variables that have high correlation to scoring